Titan IV: Solid Rocket Motor Upgrade test stand

-In 1988–89, The R. M. Parsons Company designed and built a full-scale steel tower and deflector facility, which was used to test the Titan IV Solid Rocket Motor Upgrade (SRMU).
+In 1988–89, The Ralph M. Parsons Company designed and built a full-scale steel tower and deflector facility, which was used to test the Titan IV Solid Rocket Motor Upgrade (SRMU).
 The launch and the effect of the SRMU thrust force on the Titan IV vehicle were modeled.
 To evaluate the magnitude of the thrust force, the SRMU was connected to the steel tower through load measurement systems and launched in-place.
 It was the first full-scale test conducted to simulate the effects of the SRMU on the Titan IV vehicle.

 Proposed aluminum-lithium tanks

-In the early 1980s, General Dynamics developed a plan to assemble a lunar landing spacecraft in-orbit.
-A Space Shuttle would lift a Lunar Module into orbit and then a Titan IV rocket would launch with an Apollo-type Service Module to rendezvous and dock.
+In the early 1980s, General Dynamics developed a plan to assemble a lunar landing spacecraft in-orbit under the name Early Lunar Access.
+A Space Shuttle would lift a lunar lander into orbit and then a Titan IV rocket would launch with a modified Centaur G-Prime stage to rendezvous and dock.
 The plan required upgrading the Space Shuttle and Titan IV to use lighter aluminium-lithium alloy propellant tanks.
-The plan never came to fruition, but in the 1990s the Shuttle was converted to aluminum-lithium tanks to rendezvous with the highly inclined orbit of the Russian Mir Space Station.
+The plan never came to fruition, but in the 1990s the Shuttle's External Tank was converted to aluminum-lithium tanks to rendezvous with the highly inclined orbit of the Russian Mir Space Station.

 Type identification

-The IV A (40nA) used boosters with steel casings, the IV B (40nB) used boosters with composite casings (the SRMU).
+The IV-A (40nA) used boosters with steel casings, the IV-B (40nB) used boosters with composite casings (the SRMU).

 Type 401 used a Centaur 3rd stage, type 402 used an IUS 3rd stage.
 The other 3 types (without 3rd stages) were 403, 404, and 405: